Cleopas: Traditions

 Cleopas has no further occurrence in the New Testament, but in tradition he has often been identified with Clopas, another New Testament figure mentioned in John's Gospel.

 The historian, Bishop Eusebius of Caesarea, quotes the earlier chronicler, Hegesippus, who wrote, c.
 AD 180, that he had years before interviewed the grandsons of Jude the Apostle and learned that Clopas was the brother of Joseph, husband of the Virgin Mary: "After the martyrdom of James, it was unanimously decided that Simeon, son of Clopas, was worthy to occupy the see of Jerusalem.
 He was, it is said, a cousin of the Saviour."
 Hegesippus noted that Clopas was a brother of Joseph.
-Epiphanius adds that Joseph and Cleopas were brothers, sons of "Jacob, surnamed Panther."
+Epiphanius adds that Joseph and Cleopas were brothers, sons of "Jacob, surnamed Panther".

 According to the surviving fragments of the work Exposition of the Sayings of the Lord of the Apostolic Father Papias of Hierapolis, who lived c.
 70–163 AD, Cleophas and Alphaeus are the same person: "Mary the wife of Cleophas or Alphaeus, who was the mother of James the bishop and apostle, and of Simon and Thaddeus, and of one Joseph".
 The Anglican theologian J.B.
 Lightfoot regarded the fragment quoted above as spurious.

-Cleopas is remembered on 30 October in the Eastern Orthodox Church, 25 September in the Martyrology of the Roman Catholic Church, and on 10 November in the Coptic Orthodox Church.
+Cleopas is remembered on 30 October in the Eastern Orthodox Church, commemorated on 25 September in the latest official edition of the Roman Martyrology, and on 10 November in the Coptic Orthodox Church.

+The entry in the Roman Martyrology now summarizes in substance Luke's account of the Emmaus encounter with Jesus.